paulross/pymemtrace/docs/source/examples/c_py_mem_trace.rst

 Analysing the Log With ``ref_trace_analyse.py``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This log file can bee very large so to help understand it there is a script :py:mod:`pymemtrace.util.ref_trace_analyse` that can analyse it.
+This log file can be very large so to help understand it there is a script :py:mod:`pymemtrace.util.ref_trace_analyse` that can analyse it.

 This performs the following analysis:

 - If an object is deleted but hasn't been created in the log file a warning is issued.
-  These are not significant but refer to objects created before the log file was started.
+  These are not significant as they refer to objects created before the log file was started.
 - Any objects that were created within the log run but not de-allocated are listed along with the function, file, and line where it was created.
 - Any objects that were created and deleted within the log run are listed.